Mklais/Mklais/README.md

-- 👋 Hi, I’m Marten Kustav Klais!
+Hi, I’m Marten Kustav Klais! 👋
-Thanks for taking a quick look in here!
+Nice to meet you and thanks for taking a quick look in here!

 Here is a quick summary of me:
 Aspiring and detail-oriented software developer proficient in Java, SQL, and Spring framework.
 Crafting dynamic web applications using HTML5, CSS, and JavaScript, with additional expertise in PostgreSQL, MySQL, and RESTful web services.
 Strong problem-solving skills and ability to work effectively in a team-based environment.

-- 👀 I’m interested in
+Besides constantly learning more & more about software development and trying to get my leg in through the door, 👀 I’m also interested in

 * Triathlon
 * Ironman